 Todd Soós, President of the LBA, and member Bob Ragsdale, assisted with the move and are mentoring Hilton Dulles’ team members on beekeeping.
 The LBA is dedicated to beekeeping by introducing, educating, and fostering sustainable beekeeping practices for its members.
 The club, at 250+ members, also promotes the importance of honey bees (and other pollinators) through community outreach efforts.

-The honey bee hives join the numerous sustainability initiatives already in place at Hilton Dulles, including Chef Mason’s onsite vegetable and herb garden, their recycled cooking oil program, and the upcoming “Throwback Thursday” Oyster Nights at their new outdoor lounge, Fireside Patio, where they will support the Chesapeake Bay Foundation’s efforts to restore native oysters in the Chesapeake Bay by collecting and donating empty shells.
+The honey bee hives join the numerous sustainability initiatives already in place at Hilton Dulles, including an vegetable and herb garden, their recycled cooking oil program, and the upcoming “Throwback Thursday” Oyster Nights at their new outdoor lounge, Fireside Patio, where they will support the Chesapeake Bay Foundation’s efforts to restore native oysters in the Chesapeake Bay by collecting and donating empty shells.

 Some facts about the Hilton Dulles Bees: